 eBay has a ‘Watch’ functionality while Carousell and Grailed both use the heart symbol as their mechanism for liking an item.
 If you click on ‘Watch’, it means that this item will be on your watchlist.
 You’ll be notified if there are any updates such as price changes.

 The functionality of the heart symbol with Grailed is basically the same.
-With Carousell (as of the time of writing), you will not be notified via email for price changes.
+With Carousell (as of the time of writing), you will not be notified via email of price changes.

 I suggest that you use these mechanisms to monitor the items that you intend to purchase.
 I then buy these items once I have the budget to do so or once they go on sale.